alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

 ### Class `implements`

-Using TypeScript you can explicitly declare that a class `implements` a certain interface:
+In TypeScript you can declare that a class `implements` a certain interface:

 ```ts
 interface IEventEmitter {